Cosby5/All-My-Stars/README.md

 - [sickcodes/Docker-OSX](https://github.com/sickcodes/Docker-OSX) - Run Mac in a Docker!
 Run near native OSX-KVM in Docker!
 X11 Forwarding!
 CI/CD for OS X!
 - [bitnami/minideb](https://github.com/bitnami/minideb) - A small image based on Debian designed for use in containers
+- [ms-jpq/windows-in-docker](https://github.com/ms-jpq/windows-in-docker) - WHY?
+So you can run Windows "as a container"
 - [frntn/pki-manager](https://github.com/frntn/pki-manager) - IT Freelancers : Manage small PKI for multiple projects (or clients) with 2 bash scripts
 - [icoexist/softether-autoinstall](https://github.com/icoexist/softether-autoinstall) - SoftEther Autoinstaller
 - [dhensen/nspawn-skype](https://github.com/dhensen/nspawn-skype) - Put skype in an systemd-nspawn container where it belongs.